alekssan8183269-lang/bionic-fog-harvesting/README.md

 ## 🔗 Structural Connection to RE-PHYSICS
 This project operates under the **Method of Digital Voids (Methodology of Semantic Vacuum)**.
 It takes theoretical formulas abandoned in historical archives by pure physicists and wraps them into production-ready Python code for modern makers and humanitarian field engineers.

+## 🛠 Current Release Status: Alpha Prototype & Community Sandbox

+**Note for Field Engineers & Makers:**
+The current 3D panel model (`namib_surface_panel.stl`) is an initial, low-density proof-of-concept design.
+It was created with wide spacing to guarantee successful printing on absolute any entry-level 3D printer without fusion or slicing errors.

+* **Primary Purpose:** This is a physical "sandbox" model for your initial material testing (evaluating wax adhesion, testing food-grade silicone application, and checking general fluid flow).
+* **Efficiency Hacking:** To reach the maximum water collection peak shown on the performance landscape chart, you are encouraged to tweak the `namib_generator.py` script.
+For deployment, regenerate the mesh with tighter tolerances (target: ~1.7mm bump radius with a ~1.0mm flat clearance between edges).
+* **Open Invitation:** Since I design this from a CAD/structural perspective without a physical 3D printer on hand, please share your print settings, photos of physical tiles, and field-test water yields in the Issues tab!

 ### 🛖 Low-Cost Field Formulations (Гуманитарные "гаражные" рецепты)

 *Warning: These formulations are designed for low-budget humanitarian deployment in field conditions where lab-grade reagents are unavailable.
 They cost almost zero.*